command line client for helping you out.

 If you'd like to contribute, we welcome pull requests, feature requests, and any form of help you might offer!
 Please see our contributing guidelines for more details.
 Do you have a question, or did you find a bug?
 You can submit an issue and we will help you out.

-This code is licensed under the Affero GPL, version 3.0 or later LICENSE.
+This code is licensed under the Mozilla version 2.0 LICENSE.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.